TyrfingMjolnir/grimwire/README.md

 Grimwire 0.4 (beta)
 ===================

-A P2P platform for connecting applications in a user-controlled network using WebRTC and the [Local.js Ajax Library](https://github.com/grimwire/local).
+A node.js server for connecting client-side applications using [WebRTC](//webrtc.org) and the [Local.js Ajax Library](//github.com/grimwire/local).

 ### Overview